 Because of the potential for small stop losses, position sizes can be very large.

-Forex position sizing may reach 5, 10, or even 20x leverage…while still keeping risk on the trade to less than 1% of the account balance.
-Many forex brokers offer 30x to 50x leverage (or more in countries).
+Forex position sizing may reach 10, 20, or 30x leverage…while still keeping risk on the trade to less than 1% of the account balance.
+Many forex brokers offer 30x to 50x leverage (or more in some countries).